English

 Vision

 All children can express themselves confidently, creatively and independently using spoken and written words.
 They have a thirst for reading a diverse range of books to develop their imagination and learn new things.
+They develop a love of writing for a range of purposes and audiences.

 Reading